 Alternative Breaks is offering winter service trips to New Orleans, Louisiana, the Greater Bay Area, and Los Angeles, California for January 2015.
-Run by students, the program consists of a DeCal during the fall semester and a two-week service trip during the second half of winter break.
+Run by students, the program consists of a DeCal during the fall semester and a 1-2 week service trip during the second half of winter break.

 2014-2015 marks the ninth year in a ten-year commitment the UC Berkeley Public Service Center holds in working in solidarity with Gulf Coast Communities.
 2014 marked the inaugural year for a winter trip to Los Angeles, CA centered upon the passing of the Patient Protection and Affordable Care Act (PPACA 2010) and 2015 marks the inaugural year for the Food & Justice Storytelling winter trip.
 All trips are also offered over spring break.

 Alternative Breaks Winter Trips seeks dedicated student volunteers who are not afraid to step outside of their comfort zone and challenge their own assumptions about social inequities.
 Alternative Breaks holds long-term relationships with many of the community organizations that will be visited.
 The winter trip opportunities offer the chance to deeply engage with the community and strengthen existing partnerships.
 This is an opportunity for both experienced student volunteers and those beginning to do justice work.

 To receive email reminders about future info sessions and application deadlines please email us.